 At the 1998 Summit in Riga, the Prime Ministers and Foreign Ministers supported CBSS initiated cooperation activities on children at risk, which firmly established the regional work and commitment to protecting children at risk under the auspices of CBSS.
 In 2002, the CBSS Senior Officials established the Expert Group as a formal group of the CBSS and the Children at Risk Unit as part of the Secretariat.

 The CBSS Expert Group on Children at Risk has through its history addressed areas of common interest, including transnational issues relevant to all its Member States, by engaging ministries and national agencies, ombudsmen for children, academia, organisations, as well as children.
-A significant development in the fields of education, health and social welfare has taken place in each of the 11 Expert Group’s Member States and many children are relatively well informed and live in safety and security in their family setting.
+A significant development in the fields of education, health and social welfare has taken place in each member state, and many children are relatively well informed and live in safety and security in their family setting.

 However, too many children still experience different forms of violence and feel that they have few reliable adults to turn to.
 To fulfil the vision of the Baltic Sea Region as a violence-free zone for children, the Expert Group highlights key learnings from recent years as important for future work such as listening to the child; tailor-made support to the child and the family and taking children’s recommendations into account for the development of preventive strategies and interventions.